jwardsmith/Blue-Team-Scripts/Splunk/Splunk ES.md

 *Search results are displayed in reverse chronological order (newest first).
 Matching search terms are highlighted.
 Each event has timestamp, host, source, sourcetype, and index.*

 ![s](https://user-images.githubusercontent.com/31498830/134288288-7147a74b-a633-4d2a-ae2f-389509d01e12.PNG)

+### Fields

+*Fields are searchable key/value pairs in your event data e.g. status=404.
+Between search terms, AND is implied unless otherwise specified.*